prodhype/halflap/README.md

-# brpc
+# Halflap
-Basic RPC is a simple, easy-to-use, easy-to-enhance RPC library that uses RabbitMQ and JSON-serializable payloads.
+Halflap is a simple, easy-to-use, easy-to-enhance RPC library that uses RabbitMQ and JSON-serializable payloads.